Link to Amazon from within Your App

 Note: Your app will not have an ASIN until the app is live on the Amazon Appstore.
 To add a deep link within your app before the app is live, use the p= parameter and specify the package name.

-To view the full list of countries with their own Appstores, the domains for those countries, and where else residents of those countries may shop for apps, see Countries and Territories Eligible to Shop for Apps.
+To view the full list of countries/regions with their own Appstores, their domains, and where else residents of these countries/regions may shop for apps, see Countries and Territories Eligible to Shop for Apps.